 Dorset County Council Homes

-Children's establishments run by Dorset County Council.
+Children's establishments run (at some time in their history) by Dorset County Council.

 - Dorset Boys' Industrial School, Milborne St Andrew, Blandford